 - If you need extra help selling your home, we recommend going with more trusted and transparent discount brokers.

 Beycome is a broker that offers a flat fee multiple listing service (MLS) option for sellers who want to sell their home for sale by owner (FSBO).
 Beycome also offers a home buyer rebate and a 1% Concierge option for buyers and sellers who don’t want to go it alone.

-Beycome’s basic flat fee MLS option is an absolute steal at $99, but it’s only available in eight states.
+Beycome’s basic flat fee MLS option is an absolute steal at $99, but it’s only available in eight states — and you won’t have a real estate agent on your side to help you navigate your sale.
 Its upgraded flat fee service package is available in fewer states and comes with some impressive extras, like a photography session, for just $299.

 Pros and cons of Beycome

-We could find little wrong with Beycome’s MLS options, but we had a more difficult time finding reviews and clear information about its cashback and Concierge services.
+We could find little wrong with Beycome’s flat fee MLS listing options, but we had a more difficult time finding reviews and clear information about its cash back and Concierge services.

 |✅ Beycome pros||❌ Beycome cons|